 Liver transplantation may be considered in appropriate patients.

 Obesity, excess energy intake, and rapid weight loss can lead to stone formation, with potential biliary obstruction as a consequence.
 Gradual and modest weight reduction may be of value in patients who are at risk.

-Reduce intake of sugar because a high intake of sugar may be associated with an increased risk of gallstones.
+Reduction in sugar intake is recommended, because a high intake of sugar may be associated with an increased risk of gallstones.

 In patients with risk factors for developing any of the conditions that lead to biliary obstruction, awareness of the signs and symptoms can improve chances for early diagnosis and improved outcome.

 Gallstones are the most common cause of biliary obstruction.
 Estrogens cause an increase in the risk for formation of gallstones and may need to be avoided in patients with known gallstones or a strong family history of stone disease.

 For patient education resources, see Digestive Disorders Center and Cholesterol Center, as well as Gallstones and Cirrhosis.